-If a user wants to re-execute in the command line a recipe that used a given raw frame, the way to find the proper data.sof in the bookkeeping directory is via grep <raw_file> /data.sof.
+If a user wants to re-execute on the command line a recipe that used a specific raw frame, the way to find the proper data.sof in the bookkeeping directory is via grep <raw_file> /data.sof.
 Afterwards the procedure is the same as before.

-If a recipe is re-executed with the command explained before, the products will appear in the directory from which the recipe is called, and not in the reflex_tmp_products or reflex_end_products directory, and they will not be renamed.
-This doesn't happen if you use the cmdline.sh script.
+If a recipe is re-executed with the command explained above, the products will appear in the directory from which the recipe is called, and not in the reflex_tmp_products or reflex_end_products directory, and they will not be renamed.
+This does not happen if you use the cmdline.sh script.